thefrozenfishy/exedra-dmg-calc/README.md

-A little dmg calculator to find your best bet at beating Score Attack, or test your luck in Chaos mode
+A little dmg calculator to find your best bet at beating Score Attack, or test your luck in Chaos mode Fyi, the script always assumes +60ATK & +10% Crit Dmg substats on all crystalis on the attacker, as these are the only dmg increasing substats

 ## Simple use
 There's 2 ways to use the script.
 The first is to check the max dmg of a single team.
 Do this in the ``single_team_test.py`` file.
 Simply set up your team, change the values that can be changed, and run, it'll print something like ``2,485,529 with 30% Crit rate``.
-Fyi, the script assumes +45ATK & +10% Crit Dmg substats on all crystalis on the attacker.
 The available crystalis abilities for attackers are ``["ATK%-25", "CD-20", "Elem-24", "Dmg-20", "ATK-125", "EX"]``,  ATK percent up, crit dmg, vs weak element dmg, dmg up when attacking element, flat atk+ and EX respectively.

 ## Simulation use